nitinparasa/LSRE-Nitin-Parasa/Seminars/seminarnotes.md

 4. Dismissal of Quality requirements: When it comes to the dismissal of the QR from a heap of requirements the authors noted that there existed a difference of opinion between both the Project Leader (PL) and the Project Manager (PM).
 Once the QR are dismissed form a release they are not reassessed or analysed again.
 QR are not always quantified but usability requirements are often difficult to quantify than the performance requirements.
 Moreover not all the QR are suitable for quantification.

 **Paper 5:**

+[7] Karlsson, Joachim, and Kevin Ryan.
+"A cost-value approach for prioritizing requirements."
+Software, IEEE 14.5 (1997): 67-74.

 In the context of Large Scale Requirements Engineering deciding which requirements to implements still daunts the companies.
 Prioritizing these requirements has been a challenging tasks and not many methods to perform this action have been developed.
 In this article the authors made an attempt to develop a tool which helps in prioritizing the requirements.
 This tool described in this paper helps in ranking the candidate requirements in two dimensions: one according to the value of the customer and the other according to the cost of implementation.
 They name it as the cost-value approach for requirements prioritization.
 For a successful software product it is necessary that we maximize the quality along with decreasing the cost of implementation and reducing the time-to-delivery.
 Analytical Hierarchy Process (AHP) has been used in this study to investigate the requirements of the projects.
 The reason for using this process as stated by the authors is that through this process requirements could be compared pairwise according to the cost and value.
 This process involves more redundancy thus leading to little errors.